geopjr-forks/heroku-buildpack-tor/README.md

 This buildpack sets up a Tor V2 hidden service for your app on Heroku.

+**Neither Tor nor this buildpack guarantee your privacy.
+Use at your own risk.**

 ## Setup

 Create a Heroku app as normal, with any buildpacks you typically use.